Achievable logoAchievable logo

 Negative Lower than average market return

 A bond’s IRR is equal to its yield to maturity (YTM).
-As we discussed in the investment vehicles unit, YTM represents a bond’s overall rate of return if held to maturity.
-This is being mentioned because test questions may use the terms IRR and YTM interchangeably.
+YTM is the bond’s overall rate of return if held to maturity.
+Test questions may use IRR and YTM interchangeably.

 *While present value, NPV, and IRR calculations are not typically utilized for common stock due to its unpredictable future cash flow, it can be used for preferred stock.
 As a reminder, preferred stock pays a fixed, predictable dividend rate.